 The Members of the Authority together with the Authority's officers have a duty to ensure the effective use of resources to deliver services to Merseyside residents.
-The Authority's turnover is £86.3M and the Authority reports to the public on the exercise of its responsibilities annually through the statement of accounts.
+The Authority's turnover in 2024/25 was £87.9M and the Authority reports to the public on the exercise of its responsibilities annually through the statement of accounts.